broadinstitute/cromwell/docs/wf_options/Overview.md

+# Workflow Options Overview

+Workflow options can affect the execution of a single workflow without having to change configuration options or restart Cromwell.

+Unless otherwise specified you can expect workflow options to override any hard-coded defaults in Cromwell or defaults provided in the [configuration file](../Configuring), but to be overridden by any values provided in the workflow definition file itself (WDL or CWL).

-Specify a JSON file that toggles various options for running the workflow.
+Provide workflow options via a JSON file that toggles various options for running the workflow.
+This can be supplied at workflow-submit time either via the (**TODO: make these links**) CLI or the REST endpoint.

 Example: